×

 "The cost of living in Ireland depends largely on the area in which one lives and their lifestyle.
 In general, accommodation in Ireland is more expensive than other parts of Europe, and utilities such as gas, electricity and water can also be more expensive.
 Food and groceries can be more expensive in Ireland than in other parts of Europe, although there are also some relatively inexpensive options available.
 Other costs such as transportation, entertainment and clothing are generally comparable to other parts of Europe," said one expat in Ireland.

 "The cost of living in Ireland is generally quite reasonable, with prices comparable to other European countries.
 In general, cities like Dublin tend to have a higher cost of living compared to the rest of the country.
 The rental prices for a nice one bedroom apartment can range anywhere from 1,500€ to 2,500€ per month, while a two bedroom can be between 2,000€ to 3,500€ per month.
-Eating dinner at a moderately priced restaurant in Ireland typically costs between 15€ and 25€ per person," wrote one expat living in Ireland.
+Eating dinner at a moderately priced restaurant in Ireland typically costs between 15€ and 25€ per person," remarked one expat in Ireland.

 What type of recreational facilities are in Ireland?